r00ckky/llm_chatbot/README.md

 This script performs automatic speech recognition (ASR) using the OpenAI Whisper ASR model.
 It records audio using the `sounddevice` library and saves the recorded audio as a WAV file.
 The script uses the `transformers` library to access the Whisper ASR model and `pyautogui` for triggering the audio recording.
 <br>
 ## Text To Speech(`tts.py`)

+This script uses pyttsx3 for producing mp3 file of the entered text.